-Executioner’s Gift: This is another one of the reasons I run Tiefling.
-This feat synergizes so well with Killing Flames and some other aspects of this build that I wouldn’t recommend not taking it.
+Executioner’s Gift: This feat synergizes so well with Killing Flames and some other aspects of this build that I couldn’t recommend not taking it.
 (Plus, the additional damage you get from Killing Curse is tiny).

 Brutal Curse: This is awesome.
 Additional damage to curse targets by a flat percentage, and it’s on top of the damage buff from warlock’s curse.

 Creeping Death: This is really the only choice for dps warlocks.
-The Damnation tree and it’s capstone, Soul Desecration are now nerfed to hell and don’t do near as much damage as this.
+The Damnation tree and it’s capstone, Soul Desecration is now nerfed to hell and doesn’t do near as much damage as this.
 The other option is Temptation and that’s for healing.

 Relentless Curse: When you use an ability that consumes Warlock’s curse, the enemy is then smacked with a lesser curse.
 Lesser Curse will do more damage than 6% of your weapon damage, no matter what weapon you are using.

 Power of the Nine Hells: This feat is why everyone wants a HB Warlock in their runs.
-Crazy good damage output.
+Very strong buff.